CEA-MetroCarac/PySSPFM/doc/README.md

 &#8226 File Management: The user specifies the input folder containing all the raw SSPFM measurement files, as well as the csv measurement sheet Additionally, the range of file indices to analyze, extension, and an output folder to save the analysis results can be provided. <br>
 &#8226 Segment parameters: Parameters used for segment processing. <br>
 &#8226 Fit parameteres: Parameters used for SHO fitting. <br>
-&#8226 Save and plot parameters: Pertaining to the management of display and the preservation of outcomes. <br>
+&#8226 Save and plot parameters: Pertaining to the management of display and the preservation of outcomes.
+Phase offset values can be saved in a txt file.
+This file can be opened with map readers.<br>
 </p>

 <p align="justify" width="100%">